Sustainable design: Water sector

-Sustainable water technologies have become an important industry segment with several companies now providing important and scalable solutions to supply water in a sustainable manner.
+Sustainable water technologies have become an industry segment with several companies now providing multiple options for scalable solutions to supply water in a sustainable manner.

 Beyond the use of certain technologies, Sustainable Design in Water Management also consists very importantly in correct implementation of concepts.
 Among these principal concepts is the fact normally in developed countries 100% of water destined for consumption, that is not necessarily for drinking purposes, is of potable water quality.
 This concept of differentiating qualities of water for different purposes has been called "fit-for-purpose".
 This more rational use of water achieves several economies, that are not only related to water itself, but also the consumption of energy, as to achieve water of drinking quality can be extremely energy intensive for several reasons.

 Domestic machinery and furniture

-Automobiles, home appliances and furnitures can be designed for repair and disassembly (for recycling), and constructed from recyclable materials such as steel, aluminum and glass, and renewable materials, such as wood and plastics from natural feedstocks.
+Automobiles, home appliances and furnitures can be designed for repair and disassembly (for recycling), and constructed from recyclable materials such as steel, aluminium and glass, and renewable materials, such as wood and plastics from natural feedstocks.
 Careful selection of materials and manufacturing processes can often create products comparable in price and performance to non-sustainable products.
 Even mild design efforts can greatly increase the sustainable content of manufactured items.